Can Dogs Eat Vegetables? – Itsaboutdog

 Can Dogs Eat Spinach?

-Yes, dogs can eat spinach but only in moderation.
-This is because the presence of substances in the spinach-like oxalic acid stops the body from absorbing the required amount of calcium for a healthy kidney of the canine and leads to kidney damage.
+Yes, dogs can eat spinach, but only in moderation.
+This is because the presence of substances in the spinach-like oxalic acid stops the body from absorbing the required calcium for a healthy kidney of the canine, leading to kidney damage.
 Thus, it should be given in a moderate amount.

 Can Dogs Eat Tomatoes?

 Yes, dogs can eat tomatoes occasionally.
-This is because the feeding of tomatoes to the canine can lead to gastrointestinal upsets in the case of dogs.
-The canine may also suffer from other discomforts, such as vomiting, diarrhoea, drowsiness, etc.
+This is because feeding tomatoes to the canine can lead to gastrointestinal upsets in the case of dogs.
+The canine may also suffer from other discomforts, such as vomiting, diarrhea, drowsiness, etc.

 The diseases mentioned above can only happen if the canine consumes tomatoes regularly, but the fact to notice here is that eating tomatoes occasionally will cause no harm to the canine, so it is preferred occasionally.